Pseudopotentials for Orbital-Free DFT: Capturing Nonlocality and Correcting Functional Approximants: Conclusions

 \section{Conclusions}

 In this study, we developed new sets of pseudopotentials for OF-DFT calculations targeting transition metal elements.
 Transition metals have historically been excluded from OF-DFT applications due to the challenges of constructing suitable local pseudopotentials.
 The core idea of this work is to adapt existing KS-DFT pseudopotentials (specifically, PSL and GBRV) by imposing that OF-DFT calculations with approximate noninteracting kinetic energy functionals reproduce, as closely as possible, the electron density from KS-DFT calculations of the element’s most stable condensed phase.
-This approach effectively performs a KS-to-OF inversion near the ion cores. {This opens the possibility to investigate large-scale metallic systems and nanostructures at the OF cost (linear scaling with low prefactor).
-However, we point out that simulations based on OF-DFT for transition metals should still be considered ``highly experimental'' and not yet ready for broad use.}
+This approach effectively performs a KS-to-OF inversion near the ion cores. {Our work opens the possibility to investigate large-scale systems and nanostructures composed of transition metals at low cost (linear scaling with low prefactor).
+However, we also warn that simulations based on OF-DFT for transition metals should be considered highly experimental and not yet ready for broad adoption.}

 Our convergence analysis shows that GBRV-based pseudopotentials generally outperform PSL pseudopotentials for most transition metals.
 Figure~\ref{fig:periodic_table} summarizes our recommendations for each element: solid colors indicate successful pseudization, while hatched areas denote intermediate accuracy (see Figure caption for details).